arunkjoyson/PetDaycareAssignment/MeetingPreparationDocument.md

 General Process Understanding:

-1. Can you walk us through the current employee onboarding process step by step?
+      1.Can you walk us through the current employee onboarding process step by step?
-2. How do you currently train new employees, and what resources are provided?
+      2.How do you currently train new employees, and what resources are provided?
-3. What are the most time-consuming aspects of training new hires?
+      3.What are the most time-consuming aspects of training new hires?
-4. How do you measure when an employee is fully onboarded?
+      4.How do you measure when an employee is fully onboarded?

 Client Onboarding Issues: